Jose Siri Player Props: Rays vs. Marlins

 Marlins Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Marlins pitching staff ranks third in the league.
+- The Marlins pitching staff ranks third in MLB with a collective 9.6 strikeouts per nine innings.

 - The Marlins' 4.14 team ERA ranks 14th among all league pitching staffs.

-- Marlins pitchers combine to rank 12th in baseball in home runs allowed (113 total, 1.1 per game).
+- Marlins pitchers combine to give up 114 total home runs at a rate of 1.1 per game (to rank 11th in the league).

-- In his most recent time out on Tuesday, the right-hander threw five innings against the St. Louis Cardinals, allowing one earned run while surrendering two hits.
+- The righty last pitched on Wednesday against the St. Louis Cardinals, when he tossed six innings, allowing four earned runs while giving up eight hits.

-- In 15 games this season, the 25-year-old has a 4.50 ERA and 11.3 strikeouts per nine innings, while giving up a batting average of .210 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.